-Students do not have to take the ACCUPLACER $^{\text{TM}}$ if they produce an official college transcript that indicates that they:
+Students do not have to take the ACCUPLACERTM if they produce a college transcript that indicates that they:

 - Already completed a transferable English composition and a mathematics course higher than elementary Algebra (e.g., earned a C or better.)
-OR - Have at least a four-year degree from an accredited college.
+OR - Have at least a associate's degree from an accredited college.